ImageMagick/Usage-Markdown/basics/index.md

 Note that it is posible that some of these operators can generate multiple images.
 For example "`-crop`" could generate multiple image 'tiles', or "`-separate`" which splits images into separate channel images.
 As such you may end up with more images in memory.
 But all of them only take one image at a time as input.

-Note that many API's only apply the equivelent operation to just the first image in the image list given.
+Note that many API's only apply the equivalent operation to just the first image in the image list given.
 That is they may not loop over each image.
 The "`convert`" and other CLI (command line interface) commands, however apply the operator to each image in the current image list in turn.

 **Multi-Image List Operators** are special in that they modify the whole current list of images as a single entity.
 They could replace the whole list with a single combined image, or modify each image depending on the other images found before or after it.
 They are used for alpha composition, animation handling, color channel handling, etc...